jtsampson/G2Actuate/README.md

 over an unauthenticated HTTP connection.
 If you are happy for complete health information to always be exposed you can set ``endpoints.health.sensitive`` to false.

-WIP:

 Health responses are also cached to prevent “denial of service” attacks.
-Use the ``endpoints.health.time-to-live`` property if you want to change the default cache period of 1000 milliseconds.
+Use the ``endpoints.health.timeToLive`` property if you want to change the default cache period of 1000 milliseconds.